 It’s not like we don’t all have flaws.

 Earlier this week, Christina Aguilera shared a photo of her unmade-up skin and a chorus of “Yas Kweeeeeeeen”s reverberated all around the web.
 “Christina Aguilera fans go into ecstasies over the star's FRECKLES as she continues to flood her Instagram with stunning bare-faced photos,” read the Daily Mail’s headline.

-With that in mind, and as the summer months approach (cue: obligatory body baring) let’s just take a minute and appreciate the skin we’re in, lumps, bumps, scars, marks, freckles pigmentation, warts and all.
+With that in mind, and as the summer months approach, which means a lot more body baring, let’s just take a minute and appreciate the skin we’re in, lumps, bumps, scars, marks, freckles, pigmentation, warts, and all.